AusDTO/dta-website/_posts/2017-06-22-accessibility-and-the-dss.md

 [12.
 Don’t forget the non-digital experience](https://www.dta.gov.au/standard/12-non-digital-experience/) – ensure that people who use the digital service have alternatives and that it's easy to switch between.

-Including people with disability during all stages of development will ensure all users can interact government, when and where they choose.
+Including people with disability during all stages of development will ensure all users can interact with government, when and where they choose.
 This is part of our commitment to make government services simple, clearer and faster for everyone.